LennartFr/hyperledgerlab2018/README.md

 ### Save your changes to permissions.acl.

-## Step Three: Generate a business network archive
+## Step 3: Generate a business network archive

 Now that the business network has been defined, it must be packaged into a deployable business network archive (.bna) file.